 When trying to decide if you should stick to embedded containers or not, the evergreen “it depends” response applies.
 Though I’m convinced that the “it depends” issues are only on the fringes of today’s web’s performance, scalability, and availability standards and aren’t really very important.

 Simpler deployment setup, increased efficiency of memory usage, better isolation against independent services, and easier configuration are just a few of the arguments in support of using embedded containers.

 Let’s face it, standalone containers were designed to solve problems that we really don’t face today.
 And frameworks like Spring Boot make it really easy to get started with standalone applications.

-Ruxit offers a great way of visualizing your environment, regardless of whether you’re using standalone servlet containers or not.
+Dynatrace offers a great way of visualizing your environment, regardless of whether you’re using standalone servlet containers or not.
 If you’re interested in how your environment really looks like, take our free trial.
-It allows you to fully use Ruxit for 30 days, without commitment.
+It allows you to fully use Dynatrace for 15 days, without commitment.